Accessing the CLF

 Access routes

-There are three access routes to apply for experimental time:
+The access routes to apply for experimental time are:

-• High Power Laser (HPL) Facility: currently Gemini
+• High Power Laser (HPL) Facility, which covers access to Gemini

 • Vulcan dark period support

-• Lasers for Science Facility (LSF): Octopus or Ultra
+• Lasers for Science Facility (LSF), which covers access to Octopus or Ultra

 Before submitting a proposal, we highly recommend you contact someone from within your facility of interest to discuss your research proposal, the feasibility of the experiment, anything you might need, and more.